ePages-de/epages-devportal/_posts/2019/2019-05-28-how-to-improve-your-components-with-react-hooks.md

 ![Component comparison](/assets/img/pages/blog/images/react-hooks-component-comparison.png)

 We can see that in the function component, each logic is much more grouped together than in the class component.
-This not only makes our component easier to read top to bottom but also easier to extract logic from.
+This not only makes our component easier to read top to bottom, but also easier to extract logic from.

-#### Going further
+## Going further

 Now that we have rewritten our component as a function, let's think about how we can improve it even further.

 Let's say we wanted to reuse some of our component logic in another place.
-We could decide to just copy and paste the logic we want to reuse, but React now provides us with a better way: Custom Hooks.
-Custom Hooks allow you to extract your component logic into reusable functions.
+We could decide to just copy and paste the logic we want to reuse, but React now provides us with a better way: custom hooks.
+Custom hooks allow you to extract your component logic into reusable functions.
 Here's how they would look for our `UserProfile` component:

 ```js
 function useUser(userId) {